Estimated reading time: 15 minutes

 How much money will I have to spend every month while attending school?

-Most people make simple budgeting mistakes that you can avoid if you prepare your finances.
+Most people make simple budgeting mistakes but can avoid them if you prepare your finances.

-Money depends on your funding sources which all need to be factored into your monthly budget.
+Money depends on your funding sources, which must be factored into your monthly budget.

 Most students get money from various places such as;

-• A Co-op term or a work-term most times will pay but you won’t know what you will get paid until you are hired by a company.
+- A co-op or work term will pay most of the time, but you won’t know what you will get paid until a company hires you.

-Most students are in school for about 10 months in Canada so your budget will likely be structured for that time period.
+Typically, students in Canada are in school for ten months, so your budget will likely be structured for that period.

-If you do not live on campus you may have to sign a 12 month lease and that may or may not allow you to sublet.
+If you do not live on campus, you may have to sign a 12-month lease, which may or may not allow you to sublet.

-I always liked to think 12 months that way it was a cushion for me in case of an emergency.
+I always liked to think 12 months.
+That way, it was a cushion for me in an emergency.

-You can easily use 10 months as your budget it’s up to you.
+You can easily use ten months as your budget; it’s up to you.

 Net Income Example: